zanjonke/reinforcement-herding/README.md

 `pip install -r requirements.txt`

 After the installation, the file can be run.
-The simulation will run on a randomised field.
+The latest model is automatically selected.
+The simulation will be run on a randomised field.

 The result of the simulation will be saved to `videos/sheepherding_game.mp4`

 # Literature